 The hilt of a Viking sword was adorned with quite a straight forward hand guard with slightly slanted forward quillions that were of a stout design.
 The handles of Viking swords were often made from wood and then covered with leather, some examples however were cast from solid brass.

-Actually, our knowledge about arms and armor of the Viking Age in the 8th to 11th centuries is based on relatively limited archaeological finds, ancient illustrations, and loose accounts from old, passed down through the ages, Norse sagas and laws recorded in the thirteenth century.
+Actually, our knowledge about arms and armor of the Viking Age in the 8th to 11th centuries is based on relatively limited archaeological finds, ancient illustrations, and loose accounts from old, passed down through the ages, Norse sagas and laws recorded in the 13th century.

 According to Norse law, all Vikings were required carry swords at all times.
 These arms were also indicative of a Viking's social status.
 A wealthy Viking would have a complete ensemble of a metal helmet, wooden shield, chain mail shirt, and animal-skin coat, among various other ancillary equipment.